Tom Dearden: 2021

 Dearden began the 2021 season playing for the Souths Logan Magpies in the Queensland Cup, before being recalled into the Brisbane side in Round 3.

 On 26 April, he signed a three-year contract with the North Queensland Cowboys, starting in 2022.
 On 29 May, he secured an immediate release from the Brisbane Broncos to join the North Queensland Cowboys for the remainder of the 2021 NRL season.

 Dearden made his North Queensland debut in round 14 against Manly-Warringah in a 50-18 defeat.

 In Round 20, Dearden played his first game against his ex club Brisbane Broncos, Dearden scored a try in the 37-18 loss.
 In round 24, North Queensland defeated St. George Illawarra 38-26.
 It was Dearden's first win at the club and first win in any NRL match since round 3 when he was at Brisbane, ending 14 losses in a row as a player.

 2022

 Following a strong start to the season for North Queensland, Dearden was selected in the extended Queensland Maroons squad for Game 1 of State of Origin in Sydney.
 In Game 2, he was named 18th man before making his debut at Five-Eighth in the decider for Game 3 where Queensland emerged victorious 22-12.

-On May 16 during Magic round, Dearden famously got into a physical altercation with Alex Twal resulting in both players being sin binned.
 Dearden played 23 matches for North Queensland in the 2022 NRL season as the club finished third on the table and qualified for the finals.
 He played in both finals matches including their preliminary final loss to Parramatta.

+2023

+In round 11 of the 2023 NRL season, Dearden scored two tries for North Queensland in their 42-22 victory over St. George Illawarra.
+He was 18th Man for the Queensland Maroons in Game I of the 2023 State of Origin series.
+Dearden played 23 games for North Queensland in the 2023 NRL season as the club finished 11th on the table.

+On 19 December, Dearden signed a contract extension to remain at North Queensland until the end of 2029.

+2024

+In round 11 of the 2024 NRL season, Dearden scored two tries for North Queensland in their 28-22 victory over the bottom placed South Sydney side.

+With Cameron Munster injured, Dearden was named as five-eighth for Queensland ahead of game one in the 2024 State of Origin series.

+Dearden played 24 games for North Queensland in the 2024 NRL season as they finished 5th on the table.
+Dearden played in both finals games for North Queensland as they were eliminated in the second week by Cronulla.
+On 2 October, Dearden won the Dally M five-eighth of the year award.